nspcc-dev/neo-go/docs/conventions.md

 # Conventions

 This document will list conventions that this repo should follow.
-These are guidelines and if you believe that one should not be followed, then please state why in your PR.
-If you believe that a piece of code does not follow one of the conventions listed, then please open an issue before making any changes.
+These are the guidelines, and if you believe that one should not be followed, please state why in your PR.
+If you believe that a piece of code does not follow one of the conventions listed, please open an issue before making any changes.

 When submitting a new convention, please open an issue for discussion, if possible please highlight parts in the code where this convention could help the